nathanjhood/cmodule/README.rst

 * the "./include/<project_name>" directory

-- both specified from the project's root folder.
+Both specified relative to the project's root folder.

 Regarding CMake (which compiles, builds, links etc. the C++ development files into a binary file, using your system's C++ build tools) - the entire configuration is specified in the 'CMakeLists.txt' file in the root folder.
 Unless you happen to be 'in to' CMake and know it quite well, I'd recommend leaving all of this file very well alone and let it do it's thing, with the *critical* exception of lines 116 - 122, where you should specify a name, version number, homepage, and description for your node module (defaults below - ignore the 'LANGUAGES' field);